 The course is based upon the popular text Glencoe Science Chemistry: Matter and Change.
 Risbrudt follows the chapter arrangement, teaching the material in the text, but students do not need to get the textbook.
 As with the textbook, there are 20 chapters covered in this course.
 The course covers all topics required by state and national standards for high school chemistry.

-While Risbrudt teaches all of the standard topics, he emphasizes understanding of key concepts as well as the math required in chemistry since he believes that lack of a grasp of key concepts and inability to use math in chemistry are two key reasons why students fail college chemistry courses.
-While Risbrudt teaches and walks students through the math, there are many more math applications than in most high school chemistry courses.
+While Risbrudt teaches all of the standard topics, he emphasizes understanding the key science concepts as well as the math required for chemistry.
+Be aware that while there are many more math applications than in most high school chemistry courses, Risbrudt teaches and walks students through the math so it should be fine.

 As he lectures, Risbrudt highlights terms on the notesheets that need to be memorized.
 Lectures include additional information and illustrations that are not on the notesheets, but notesheets contain a great deal of information and should be sufficient as a source for students to review course material.
-They contain everything upon which students will be tested.
-Obviously, this is much more efficient than having to review through a textbook.
+While notesheets contain everything upon which students will be tested, students must also watch the videos to fully understand the notesheets.
+Using the notesheets for review is much more efficient than having to rewatch the videos.

 Each of the twenty chapters is taught with a number of video lectures.
 Notesheets show the starting point of each video with a star.
 Notesheets also tell students when they are to complete the worksheet for a section.
 The process of filling in blanks during the video lectures forces students to pay attention to the material.
 Students might even want to make additional notes of their own as they fill in the notesheets.